Bhagavad Gita Chapter 18 Verse 67 Meaning

 What is the main idea of Bhagavad Gita 18.67?

+This verse carries the weight of lived truth.
 Never speak this to one who is devoid of austerities or devotion, who does not render service, who does not desire to listen, or who cavils at Me.
-This verse emphasizes liberation with clarity and purpose.
+In the context of the synthesis of all teachings and the invitation to complete surrender to the Divine,...

 How can I apply Bhagavad Gita 18.67 in daily life?